swarmauri/soliloquy/README.md

 </p>

-# Monorepo Manager
+# Soliloquy

-**Monorepo Manager** is a unified command-line tool for managing a Python monorepo that contains multiple standalone packages—each with its own `pyproject.toml`.
+**Soliloquy** is a unified command-line tool for managing a Python monorepo that contains multiple standalone packages—each with its own `pyproject.toml`.
 It consolidates common tasks such as dependency management, version bumping, remote dependency resolution, test execution and analysis, and project configuration updates into one robust CLI.

 ## Features